longzheng/open-dynamic-export/docs/csip-aus/index.md

 ### Energex/Ergon Energy

-The client has been listed as a compliant provider for Energex/Ergon Energy and the project has been issued a manufacturer certificate for production use.
+The client has been listed as a compliant provider for Energex/Ergon Energy and the project is soon to be issued a manufacturer certificate for production use.

 A device certificate for Energex/Ergon Energy (Queensland) can be obtained by emailing long.zheng@gmail.com